 In the end, though, it isn't merely the details that make me doubt that Bach wrote these pieces.
 It is the cumulative effect of these details.
 For instance, there are at least two pedal solos in the pieces, passages for the pedal alone, one in the G major and one in the Bb major prelude (I've only played 6 of them so far).
 While that seems to gainsay some of what I've said about the scant use of the pedal, these are still the only times the pedal has a very tricky or involved part--when it is playing completely alone, without commentary from the manuals.
 And the Bb prelude solo in particular, though it might pose some technical challenge, is pretty stiff.
 Repetitive, harmonically static, it sounds more like a pedal exercise than part of the musical argument.
 The Bb one reminds me of a paler version of the pedal solo in the Toccata Adagio and Fugue.
 Now a student of Bach might be expected to pick up some of the master's traits, namely a significant use of the pedal.
 But he would likely not be able to fully integrate that idea until much later, if at all.

-A good deal of these arguments, pro and con, cluster around one basic assumption.
+A great many of these arguments, pro and con, cluster around one basic assumption.
 Just as I wrote when I discussed the possible Bach authorship of the famous Toccata and Fugue in D Minor, if one holds a high opinion of these pieces, one tends to assume they must have been written by the great Bach.
 If one is less enthusiastic about the pieces, it is easy to assign them to some lesser light of the Baroque era.
 I personally find them less appealing than I did as a youth.
 That was a time when the short, arresting ideas present in the A Minor Prelude were far more important to me than the working out (or lack) of those ideas, when the bounce and zest of the F major, and the ease of playing it, charmed, and the limited harmonic variation did not bother, when the rich sound of the C major prelude and the grave tone of the g minor seemed to capture something of my spirit in tones, and the awkwardness of construction did not give me pause.
 But as I've grown musically, the undeveloped totality of the pieces has come to my attention; I simply cannot appreciate them as much as I did in the days when the D Minor Toccata was interesting and the C Minor Passacaglia was too dense for me.
 Now it is the other way around: I understand and appreciate--no, love, many a piece written by a great composer later in life, when their craft was more fully developed.
 That is more likely to happen when a listener is also more fully developed.
 I still find these pieces charming, but they are not as they once were.
 Pity, I suppose, but then, a whole new musical ocean has opened up, much deeper than the shallow pool I left.

 In order to give you some idea of what I mean, next week I'll offer several details about places in the "Eight" where I think Bach would have improved the music as it now stands, places that are testament to a composer who had some fine ideas and some charming means of working them out, but also stumbled occasionally.
 Either because the composer was not Bach, or was, as I've also suggested, a very young version of the eventual master, who would have learned from his own work as well as that of others, constantly improving his art, these items should give us some insight into what may separate a really fine composition from a merely good composition.
 The aim is not to denigrate the pieces, or to cast aspersions on Krebs, or whomever wrote them.
 The idea is to see what we can learn along the way in order to sharpen our own apprehension of the musical process.
 See you back here next week?